vincenzomos/reactiveSpringWorkshop/Readme.md

 Signals.
 Try to use this to make the method return a stream of Signals.

-Once again make the necessary adjustments to create and endpoint for this service.
+Once again make the necessary adjustments to create an endpoint named `/streamSignals` for this service.

 ### Cold Stream vs Hot Stream